 Can be associated with multiple projects.
 Can't be directly associated with time entries.

-The main organizational structure in Toggl.
+The main organizational structure in Toggl Track.
 Can be associated with just one client.
 Can contain multiple time entries.
 Billable rates, estimates and other features are defined on the project level.

 - Tasks (sub-projects)